HemingwayLee/test/README.md

   * How to read static file from inside a Python package
   * duplicate virtualenv
 * Binary data in json string, use Base64 algorithm?
-* psql
-  * Set password for postgres using docker-compose
-  * PGPASSWORD
 * Django: 404, Audit table, rbac, Test, is django/nodejs async just like play framework?
 Make file upload async
   * Swagger
   * Serving gzip content from django